shkilass/rjoiner/README.md

 > **Warning**
 >
-> Current version may be unstable and have many issues at runtime time.
+> Current version is unstable and have many issues at runtime time.
 > Also, if targeted linux doesn't have python installed on, this will not
 > work.